morsecodist/livable-portland-website/content/ideas/middle-density.md

 ---
 title: Middle Density Housing
-description: "Middle density housing can bring "
+description: "A little bit of density can go a long way.
+Middle density housing can help us build much more housing without changing the character of our city."
 image: middle-density.png
-rank: 4
+rank: 1
 ---